Mubelotix/admarus/README.md

 They are doing their best at generating results for queries.
 Each result is generated from the document.
 The thing is, each document must be read from the Kubo store on the disk, which only yields 11 documents per second on my machines.
 As we parallelize the process by querying multiple peers concurrently, search will get significantly faster.

+## 📚 Guides and Documentation

+See [the wiki](https://github.com/Mubelotix/admarus/wiki) for guides and documentation.

+## 👨‍💻 About

+Admarus is developped by [Mubelotix](https://github.com/Mubelotix), a 20yo french cypherpunk.
+Admarus means Google in Gaulish (literally "very big").